MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/asdmp-monitoring-configuration.md

 The management pack can monitor databases that participate in failover groups.

-Active geo-replication is designed as a business continuity solution that allows the application to perform quick disaster recovery of individual databases in case of a regional disaster or large scale outage.
+Active geo-replication is designed as a business continuity solution that allows the application to perform quick disaster recovery of individual databases in cases of a regional disaster or large-scale outage.

 If geo-replication is enabled, the application can initiate failover to a secondary database in a different Azure region.
 For more information, see the [Creating and using active geo-replication - Azure SQL Database](https://docs.microsoft.com/azure/azure-sql/database/active-geo-replication-overview) article.